HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   height="457",
 ) }}

 Buttons typically get their accessible names from their content or an ARIA attribute.
 Per the first rule of ARIA, if an element can derive its accessible name without the use of ARIA, this is preferable.
 Therefore a `<button>` should get its accessible name from its text content rather than an ARIA attribute if possible.
-We found that 60.9% of buttons on desktop and 57.9% in mobile sites get their accessible name from content which is good.
-We also found that 19.6% of buttons on desktop sites and 23.1% of buttons on mobile sites get their accessible names from the aria-label attribute.
+We found that 61% of buttons on desktop and 58% in mobile sites get their accessible name from content which is good.
+We also found that 20% of buttons on desktop sites and 23% of buttons on mobile sites get their accessible names from the aria-label attribute.
 There are few cases where an aria-label can help.
 For example, if the page has multiple buttons with the same content, but different purposes, then an aria-label can be used to provide a better accessible name.
 Sometimes developers also use aria-label when the button has only an image or icon, which might be a reason why mobile sites use the aria-label, rather than the content, to define accessible names.

 ### Hiding content

 Sometimes the visual interface can contain some redundant elements that are unhelpful for users of assistive technologies.
 In such cases `aria-hidden="true"` can be used to hide the element from screen readers.
 However, they should never be used if omitting such an element would provide a screen reader user with less information than the visual interface.
 Hiding content from assistive technologies should never be used to skip over content that is challenging to make accessible.

 {{ figure_markup(
-  content="57.8%",
+  content="58%",
   caption="Desktop websites have at least one instance of the `aria-hidden` attribute", classes="big-number", sheets_gid="711360879", sql_file="common_element_attributes.sql",
 ) }}

-We found that 24% of desktop pages and 23% of mobile pages had at least one instance of an element with the aria-hidden attribute.
+We found that 58% of desktop pages and 57% of mobile pages had at least one instance of an element with the `aria-hidden` attribute.
 Hiding and showing content is a prevalent pattern in modern interfaces, and it can be helpful to declutter the UI for everyone.

 It's important to use the proper aria attribute to convey the correct message.
 For example, disclosure widgets should be making use of the `aria-expanded` attribute to indicate to assistive technology that something is revealed by expanding when the control is activated and hidden when activated again.
-We found that 28.5% of desktop pages and 27.8% of mobile pages had at least one element with the aria-expanded attribute.
+We found that 29% of desktop pages and 28% of mobile pages had at least one element with the `aria-expanded` attribute.

 ### Screen reader-only text

 A common technique that developers employ to supply additional information for screen reader users is to use CSS to visually hide a passage of text but make it discoverable by a screen reader.
 This <a hreflang="en" href="https://css-tricks.com/inclusively-hidden/">CSS code</a> is used such that it's present in the accessibility tree but hidden visually.

 {{ figure_markup(
-  content="15.4%",
+  content="15%",
   caption="Desktop websites with a `sr-only` or `visually-hidden` class", classes="big-number", sheets_gid="642136962", sql_file="sr_only_classes.sql",
 ) }}

 `sr-only` and `visually-hidden` are the most common class names used by developers and by UI frameworks to achieve screen reader-only text.
 Bootstrap and Tailwind also use `sr-only` classes for such elements.
-We found that 15.4% of desktop pages and 14.0% of mobile pages had one or both of these CSS class names.
+We found that 15% of desktop pages and 14% of mobile pages had one or both of these CSS class names.
 It is important to keep in mind that not all screen reader users are fully visually impaired, and thus one should avoid making too much use of screen reader-only solutions.

 ### Dynamically-rendered content